WiFi Map (WIFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WiFi Map Historical Price

-According to the latest data gathered on WiFi Map live price page, the current price of WiFi Map is 0.0103917USD.
-The circulating supply of WiFi Map(WIFI) is 589.21M WIFI , giving it a market capitalization of $6.10M.
+According to the latest data gathered on WiFi Map live price page, the current price of WiFi Map is 0.0067296USD.
+The circulating supply of WiFi Map(WIFI) is 589.21M WIFI , giving it a market capitalization of $3.97M.

 The WiFi Map Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WIFI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.